AD

 gen-z dating slang 2026

-The deliberate opposite of "nonchalant" — someone who shows genuine interest and emotional investment in a relationship.
+The opposite of 'nonchalant' — someone who shows genuine interest and emotional investment in a relationship.
+Gen Z's 2026 dating standard.

 TikTok Comment: “If he’s not chalant about you, he’s not the one.
 Period.”